+- clean transportation;

+- sustainable water and wastewater management;

+- climate change adaptation;

 - affordable basic infrastructure;

 - access to essential services;

 - affordable housing;

 - employment generation;

-- socio-economic advancement and empowerment; and
+- socio-economic advancement and empowerment;

+- circular economy; and

 - food security and sustainable food systems.

 Where feasible and possible, the Group will endeavour to allocate the use of proceeds to new Eligible Projects.
 Up to 100 per cent. of the proceeds of any Sustainable Notes issue may be applied to refinance existing Eligible Projects.
 Proceeds used for refinancing Eligible Projects will be substituted out of any Sustainable Notes in favour of funding new Eligible Projects as and when these become funded by the Group.